DUI With Death

 Specifics of Driving Under the Influence

 Driving under the influence can include alcohol, drugs, a combination of both, or more than one drug.
-Driving under the influence of more than one drug includes a variety of substances, in addition to controlled substances which are explicitly illegal.
-This can include other substances such as glue and aerosol inhalation, other inhalants, prescriptions medications that impair your ability to drive, etc.
+Driving under the influence of more than one drug includes a variety of substances, in addition to controlled substances that are explicitly illegal.
+This can include other substances such as glue and aerosol inhalation, other inhalants, prescription medications that impair your ability to drive, etc.

 In instances where the blood test shows more than 0.05 yet less than 0.08 grams of alcohol per one hundred milliliters of blood, this evidence will be presented in correlation with other relevant evidence to determine whether you were under the influence of alcohol.
 In cases where the blood test shows 0.08 grams or more alcohol per one hundred milliliters of blood, you will be assumed to have been under the influence of alcohol at the time of the incident.

 Beware that driving under the influence is just plain risky.
 Even if you are involved in an accident and are not the at-fault driver, you may still be convicted of vehicular homicide due to your impairment.
 The state of Colorado is likely to pin the blame on you as the proximate cause for the accident due to having alcohol in your system.